raiden-network/webui/README.md

 python setup.py build sdist bdist_wheel
 ```

-The command calls `npm build:prod` to build the static production version of the WebUI so
+The command calls `yarn build:prod` to build the static production version of the WebUI so
 that it can get included in the python package.

 If you need to install the package locally to your development virtual environment you can do